sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 | 5 | Private Link Service Link Service (dest side of Private Link) IPv6 to IPv4; DNAT’ing     |  | |
 | 6 | Flow replication; supporting High Availability (HA); flow efficiently replicates to secondary card; Active/Passive (depending upon ENI policy) or can even have Active/Active; OR provision the same ENI over multiple devices w/o multiple SDN appliances – Primaries for a certain set of VMS can be on both     |  | Not a must have for Private Preview <img width=400/>|

-## Virtual Port (or Elastic Network Interface / ENI) and Packet Direction
+## Virtual Port (aka Elastic Network Interface / ENI) and Packet Direction

 An SDN appliance in a multi-tenant network appliance (meaning 1 SDN appliance will have multiple cards; 1 card will have multiple machines or bare-metal